-Camille Landry, National Co-Coordinator of Alliance for Global Justice who herself struggles to meet the costs of care in the U.S., recalls her distinctly different experience with the Cuban healthcare system:
+Camille Landry, a program coordinator of Alliance for Global Justice who struggles to meet the costs of care in the U.S., recalls her distinctly different experience with the Cuban healthcare system:

 “I’ve visited Cuban clinics and have been attended by Cuban medics.
 In the central Cuban city of Sancti Spiritus and later in Havana, I witnessed this system in action.
 Neighborhood clinics form the core of the Cuban medical system.
 Continuity of care and easy accessibility are hallmarks of the system, as is its focus on prevention.”

 The positive impacts of Cuba’s rights-oriented healthcare model on disease control and prevention can be felt hundreds of miles away in its neighboring country, Nicaragua, where despite similar attempts by the United States to sanction the nation nearly 90% of the population has been vaccinated against Coronavirus.
 This is partly thanks to Cuba’s export of at least 7 million doses of COVID-19 vaccines to the country since October of 2021 and training in alternative medical procedures where limited access to equipment poses challenges to healthcare delivery.